Calum-Quinn/dai-lab-http-infrastructure/README.md

 ## Scalability and load balancing

-### `compose.yaml` configuration
+### Configuration

-To allow docker compose to start multiple instances of the containers, we added the `deploy` with the `replicas` option to the `compose.yaml` file.
+To allow docker compose to start multiple instances of the containers, we added the `deploy` with the `replicas` option to the `compose.yaml` file under the static-web-server and api services.
 This option allows us to specify the number of instances of the container to start.

 ### How to dynamically update the number of instances